JetBrains-Research/task-tracker-server/README.md

 `/api/activity-tracker-item/all`| `GET`  | get all activity-tracker-items
 `/api/activity-tracker-item/:id`| `GET`  | get activity-tracker-item by external id

-**Note**: For more information, see [documentation](https://github.com/JetBrains-Research/task-tracker-server/wiki/API:-Activity-tracker-item#routes).
+  **Note**: For more information, see [Activity Tracker operations](https://github.com/JetBrains-Research/task-tracker-server/wiki/API:-Activity-tracker-item#routes) in the wiki.